-Arbitrations are often preferred because they are typically confidential and awards are generally more easily enforced around the world than English court judgments, owing to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Convention.
-At present, enforcement in EU member states of English court judgments is governed by the Recast Brussels Regulation.
-However, there is some uncertainty as to how such judgments will be enforced within the EU following Brexit.
+Arbitrations are often preferred because they are typically confidential and awards are generally more easily enforced around the world than English court judgments, owing to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Convention, and this will remain the case, notwithstanding Brexit.
+However, following the Civil Jurisdiction and Judgments (Amendment) (EU Exit) Regulations 2019, there will be a transitional period for court proceedings that were commenced pre-Brexit but these regulations generally repeal the recast Brussels Regulation and the Lugano Convention.
+As a result, at present it would appear that in the future, it will be easier to enforce an arbitral award abroad than an English court judgment.